 To provide continued access to essential primary health services during the COVID-19 pandemic, the Australian Government has expanded Medicare-subsidised telehealth services for all Australians.

 Who is eligible?

-The new temporary MBS telehealth items are available to all Medicare eligible Australians.
-The services will be available until 31 December 2021, with continuing availability of these items to be reviewed prior to 31 December 2021.
-To be eligible you must have a Mental Health Care Plan.
+The new MBS telehealth items are available to all Medicare eligible Australians.
+To be eligible you must have a valid Mental Health Care Plan.

 Telehealth – Is it the best therapeutic solution for me?

 Whilst we applaud the government on the implementation of Telehealth services for mental health, and it is extremely valuable and convenient in times of physical illness and potential COVID outbreaks, we ask that you consider whether it is clinically appropriate for you or your child on all occasions.

 Not all clients and clinicians are comfortable with Telehealth, and in some situations, it is not considered clinically appropriate to provide psychological services via telehealth.
 We suggest that you talk to your treating clinician about Telehealth to determine whether it is right for your/your child.